alexisrsantos/GuatemalaRemittances/README.md

 # The Effect of the COVID-19 pandemic on Remittances in Guatemala: A Causal Impact Analysis
 ## Introduction
-Here, we provide the code and data needed to replicate our study of remittanced in Guatemala published in [Economic Letters](https://www.sciencedirect.com/journal/economics-letters).
+Here, we provide the code and data needed to replicate our study of remittances in Guatemala published in [Economic Letters](https://www.sciencedirect.com/journal/economics-letters).

 ## Citation
 > Santos-Lozada, Alexis R. and Cuxil, Ernesto (2025).
 The effects of the COVID-19 pandemic on Remittances in Guatemala: A Causal Impact Analysis.